If you think the wealthy make their money slaving over a desk like ordinary folk you’ll never be rich.

 - I would buy a property below its intrinsic value – that’s why I avoid new and off the plan properties which come at a premium price.

-If one strand lets me down, I have two or three others supporting my property’s performance.
+If one strand lets me down, I have three or four others supporting my property’s performance.